-Transfer your existing credit card debt to a card that has a low or 0% interest on balances transferred to give you a financial reprieve and help you pay it off much faster.
-To compare balance transfer cards with low or 0% balance transfers compare the offers available on Moneyhound today.
+Transfer your existing credit card debt to a card that has an offer of 0% interest on debt balances transferred to give you financial reprieve and help you pay it off much faster.
+Compare various balance transfer card offers with low or 0% at Moneyhound today.

 Related: Which credit card is best?

-The simplest of things will go a long way, like taking lunches to work; getting a better deal on your gas and electricity plans; have pot luck dinners with friends instead of going out for a few weekends; put a temporary stop on direct debits for services you hardly use like pay tv, gym memberships and magazine subscriptions.
+The simplest of things will go a long way, like taking lunches to work; getting a better deal on your gas and electricity plan; have pot luck dinners with friends instead of going out for a few weekends; put a temporary stop on direct debits for services you hardly use like pay TV, gym memberships and magazine subscriptions.

 If you are struggling and have a bill due that can’t work in with your immediate cash balance, call the service provider and ask for an extension or payment plan to help you out until you can get on top of things.
-And of course, use the money you would have otherwise spent on credit card interest towards paying out your credit card.
+And of course, use the money you would have otherwise spent on credit card interest towards paying down your credit card debt.

-6. Find some ways to bring in some extra cash to help you stay on top of things while you are still in a transitional period.
+Find some ways to bring in some extra cash in to help you stay on top of things while you are still in a transitional period.

-You could possibly do overtime at work, get a weekend job, mow lawns, walk dogs, have a garage sale or sell unwanted Christmas presents on eBay, get a roomie, rent out your garage, make use of a talent or hobby such as teaching piano etc, or grow some tomato seedlings from a rotten tomato in your fridge and sell them at a local market.
+You could possibly do overtime at work, get a weekend job, mow lawns, walk dogs, babysit, have a garage sale or sell unwanted items on eBay or Gumtree.
+Get a roomie, rent out your garage, or make use of a talent such as teaching piano or English etc.

-This will help you change your habit from using credit cards to pay for what you need, to using your own savings.
+This will help you change your habit from using credit cards to pay for what you need by using your own savings.
 You will feel much more in control of your money, and of course have a much greater appreciation for the money you save yourself.

-8. At some point you will get to the stage where you have enough money in your savings account to pay out your credit card if you wanted to.
-It’s your call, but just make sure to leave yourself with a little bit of a buffer, then pay it out.
+At some point you will get to the stage where you have enough money in your savings account to pay out your credit card if you wanted to.
+It’s your call, but just make sure to leave yourself with a little bit of a buffer.

 Once you have paid off your credit card, call the issuer and cancel the credit card.
-This will usually require a letter in writing sent to them.
+This might require a letter in writing sent to them.
 Make sure to follow it up and ensure it has definitely been cancelled and your letter didn’t get lost in the mail (it happens).